elibroftw/bootleg-settlers-of-katan/README.md

-# CS 246 Constructor
+# Settlers Of Catan - Terminal Editon
-Group Members: Elijah Lopez and Abdullah Hadi
+By Elijah Lopez and Abdullah Hadi

 ## Demo